VU-BEAM-Lab/GENRE/README.md

 % Specify the path to the files that contain the data for the model fits data_path = 'enter the same path that you used in the data generator script';

-% Specify the path to save out the model coefficients that are computed for
+% Specify the path to save out the parameters and the computed model coefficients
-% the model fits
+% for the model fits
 save_path = 'enter the path to the directory that you want the results to be saved to';

 % Specify the name of the output file